INSURANCE TECH

 What working without a net taught me

-From the constraints of this project, a different kind of rigor was needed: building an argument from first principles, staying honest about what was known vs assumed, and designing for iteration rather than completion.
+No research, no baseline, and no data access forced a different kind of rigor: building an argument from first principles, staying honest about what was known versus assumed, and designing for iteration rather than completion.

-The PAIR framework was useful because it insists on honesty — about what the AI does, what it doesn't know and where human judgement should remain in control.
+The PAIR framework was useful because it insists on honesty — about what the AI does, what it doesn't know, and where human judgment should remain in control.
 In a domain where users arrive skeptical and have been burned before, that honesty isn't just an ethical consideration.
+It's the product strategy.

 The minimum viable version ships as three to five contextual callout modules embedded in the existing quoter.
-Before quote-to-purchase data accumulates, the first thing I'd instrument is module engagement itself — did users read it, expand it, or interact with it at all.
-I believe this is a meaningful leading indicator that doesn't require waiting for conversion cycles to close.
+Before quote-to-purchase data accumulates, the first thing to instrument is module engagement itself — whether users read it, expand it, or interact with it at all.
+That's a meaningful leading indicator that doesn't require waiting for conversion cycles to close.

 Next Steps